Zargn/AiCompanion/README.md

 	we already have a preset "interface" that defines what we expect that type of oject will have or contain.
 ```

-Based on this I created the following data structure.
+Based on this I decided on the following data structure.

 ```cs
 public class Memory